The Prosecution of an American President: Cast and crew

 The film is based on a screenplay by Bugliosi and directed by Dave Hagen and David J. Burke.
-It was produced by Jim Shaban and NAFTC Studios, and Lost Soldier Films, executive produced by Nathan Folks, Peter Miller and D. Channsin Berry.
+It was produced by Jim Shaban and NAFTC Studios, executive produced by, Jim Shaban and www.naftci.com, Nathan Folks, Peter Miller and D.

+Channsin Berry.
 It is based largely on a presentation Bugliosi made before a law class at UCLA, in which he prosecuted Bush.
 Attorney Alan Dershowitz also comments about the case.

 Release

 The film had trouble getting into production.
 According to Daily Kos, it faced a "media black-out": it was scheduled to be on HBO but dropped shortly before broadcast.
 Due to the opposition or indifference of American companies, it was produced by Canadians, the Windsor Ontario NAFTC Studios.

 The Prosecution of an American President premiered on October 3 at the Hollywood ArcLight theatre.
 It did select market testing in the East Coast.
 A proportion of profits from its theatrical release went to a veterans' charity, the Lost Soldiers Foundation.